Higgs boson production at $\mu^+ \mu^+$ colliders: Introduction

 Higgs boson factories are the best-motivated future colliders, enabling us to explore the nature of electroweak symmetry breaking in depth.
 Among others, muon colliders at 10~TeV energies have been discussed as one of the most attractive possibilities, since the size of the accelerator facilities can be as compact as $\mathcal{O}(10)$~km in circumference, and they can potentially probe physics up to scales as high as $\mathcal{O}(100)$~TeV~\cite{Buttazzo:2020uzc, AlAli:2021let, Black:2022cth}.
 By comparison, proton colliders with similar reach require a circumference of at least $\mathcal{O}(100)$~km.

 Recently, muon colliders based on ultra-slow muon technology~\cite{Nagamine:1995zz} have been proposed~\cite{Hamada:2022mua}.
 This is because ultra-slow muons from laser-ionized muonium, a $\mu^+ e^-$ bound state, can be used to create $\mu^+$ beams with excellent emittances, i.e., very collimated beams that facilitate high luminosities.
-As such, the corresponding proposal is to build on this technology, which was developed for the muon $g-2$/EDM experiment at J-PARC~\cite{Abe:2019thb}, leading to an estimated luminosity seemingly good enough for Higgs factories based on $\mu^+ e^-$ and $\mu^+ \mu^+$ colliders.
+As such, the corresponding proposal is to build on this technology, which was developed for the muon $g-2$/EDM experiment at J-PARC~\cite{Abe:2019thb}.
+Thus, under various assumptions for the parameters of the proposed collider facility, the luminosity is estimated to be $\sim 5.7 \times 10^{32}$~cm$^{-2}$s$^{-1}$ for a $\mu^+ \mu^+$ collider with center-of-mass energy 2~TeV, and $\sim 4.6 \times 10^{33}$~cm$^{-2}$s$^{-1}$ for a $\mu^+ e^-$ collider with center-of-mass energy 346~GeV~\cite{Hamada:2022mua}.
+For higher energies, the improvement in the emittance as well as the larger boost factor further enhance the luminosity.
+In any case, this estimate suggests that these colliders are realistic options for Higgs boson factories.

-At such colliders, even though there are no $s$-channel annihilation processes that are present in $\mu^+ \mu^-$ or $e^+ e^-$ colliders, Higgs boson production can still occur via vector boson fusion processes, which dominate over $s$-channel annihilations at energies beyond $\mathcal{O}(1)$~TeV.
+At such $\mu^+$-based colliders, even though there are no $s$-channel annihilation processes that are present in $\mu^+ \mu^-$ or $e^+ e^-$ colliders, Higgs boson production can still occur via vector boson fusion processes, which dominate over $s$-channel annihilations at energies beyond $\mathcal{O}(1)$~TeV.
 This is due to a logarithmic enhancement of the cross section for vector boson fusion as a function of center-of-mass energy.
 At $\mu^+ e^-$ colliders, while $W$ boson fusion is possible, the center-of-mass energy is limited by the beam energy of the electron.
 On the other hand, for $\mu^+ \mu^+$ colliders, one can consider, e.g., $\mathcal{O}(10)$~TeV beam energies, but there is no $W$ boson fusion process at leading order since both of the antimuons can only emit positively charged $W$ bosons.
 Although $Z$ boson fusion is possible at leading order since it is independent of the muon charge, its cross section is about an order of magnitude smaller than $W$ boson fusion at $\mu^+ \mu^-$ colliders due to an unfortunate suppression of the coupling between the $Z$ boson and leptons.
 This motivates us to look beyond the leading order.